lagom/lagom-recipes/circuitbreakerpanel/circuitbreakerpanel-java-mvn/README.md

-#CircuitBreakerPanel recipe for lagom with java
+# CircuitBreakerPanel recipe for Lagom with Java

-##Implementation details
+## Implementation details
 The circuitbreakerpanel-impl/src/main/resources/application.conf contains configuration for your circuitbreaker:

 This configuration is specified in detail in the [`lagom documentation`](https://www.lagomframework.com/documentation/1.4.x/java/ServiceClients.html#Circuit-Breaker-Configuration)